AnnaVilardell/PR07-FinalProject/README.md

 **Goal**

-Classify if a potential student is going to enrol or not to a school. *What if it would be possible to predict if a potential student will enrol to IH?*  *What if we could understand his/her journey to enrol?*
+The goal of this project is to create a model to classify if a potential student is going to enrol or not to a the Irohack school and, moreover, to undersand the journey he/she is more likely to follow.

- The main objectives will be:
+ The 3 objectives that will impact Ironhack are:
    1. Know better funnel trends, to dedicate +/- resources to ≠ prospects and stages
-   2. Recognize better our target, to give insights to marketing
+   2. Recognize better our target, to give insights to marketing.
+This will also enable us to recived later more qualify prospects.
-   3. Predict better BSt, and so our revenue
+   3. Predict better BSt, and so our revenue.